softreck/identity/README.md

 Feel free to use our code ...
 We spent a lot of hours to give our ideas some life, this is our goal, to give birth some ideas, even it's not perfect.

+### Why Estonia?

+In [2014](https://en.wikipedia.org/wiki/E-Residency_of_Estonia) Estonia launched its [eResidency program](https://e-resident.gov.ee/), allowing any non-Estonian to easily start a software company.
+In addition, the accounting firm [Xolo](https://www.xolo.io/) makes company management a breeze.

 ## Donation
 [Softreck OÜ on XS:CODE](https://xscode.com/profile/softreck)